Why Campus Visits Aren’t Just for Undergraduates

 If upcoming information meetings and preview nights don’t work with your schedule, you can still visit any of APU’s campuses on your own!
 An individual campus visit can help you get a better sense of the school’s offerings and its faith-based approach toward community.

 When you come to campus, you’ll have a chance to connect with faculty to learn more about your desired program’s strengths as well as the coursework.
 You may want to ask what projects you’ll be expected to complete, how classes are structured, what outside opportunities are available to augment your classroom learning, and how Christian faith is integrated within the program.
-Contact the Graduate and Professional Center to arrange a visit or reach out to the campus location near you.
+Contact the Student Services Center to arrange a visit or reach out to the campus location near you.

 Making Valuable Connections